Using Barrier Strips Under Ostomy Wafers for Skin Protection

 Oct 22, 2024 12:52 am

 Hmm.
-How do get a perfect seal completely around the stoma in donut fashion?
+How do you get a perfect seal completely around the stoma in a donut fashion?

-This strips are super heavy duty adhesive which could also create worse irritated skin.
+These strips are super heavy-duty adhesive, which could also create worse irritated skin.

-There are 4 by 4 sheets available to protect yur skin.
-I saw something abt that.
+There are 4 by 4 sheets available to protect your skin.
+I saw something about that.

 small hole in one piece. 🤔